 window.REPOS and be read from there instead.

-v_zoom module is in charge of filtering and displaying the commits from selected sub-range of a ramp chart.
+v_zoom module is in charge of filtering and displaying the commits from the ramp chart's selected sub-range.

 v_ramp module is responsible for receiving the relevant information from

 v_summary and generating ramp charts that contain ramp slices.